dsc-metu/github-101-test/README.md

 # elo-implementation

-Elo implementation in Python by Deniz Karakay
+Elo implementation in Python by Deniz Karakay for Git101 event